 The charge to the Women's Affairs Committee is to provide a forum that highlights the unique perspectives of women at LSUHSC and promotes the career advancement of women across our institution.
-The committee aims to address issues that include, but are not limited to, faculty recruitment; promotion and tenure; availability and equity of recourses; supporting and empowering our female student body through professional & personal mentorship; and bringing attention to women's issues in the New Orleans community through outreach & advocacy.
+The committee aims to address issues that include, but are not limited to, faculty recruitment; promotion and tenure; availability and equity of recourses; supporting and empowering our student body through professional and personal mentorship; and bringing attention to women's issues in the New Orleans community through outreach & advocacy.

-The committee is comprised of women faculty members in the basic science and clinical departments as well as student representatives.
+The committee is comprised of faculty members in the basic science and clinical departments as well as student representatives.
+The Assistant Dean for Faculty Affairs or Senior Associate Dean for Faculty and Institutional Affairs serves in an ex-officio, non-voting capacity.